savonet/book/technology.md

 ### Digital audio

-Sound consists in regular vibrations of the ambient air, which goes back and forth, which you perceive through the displacements of the membrane it induces in your ear.
+Sound consists in regular vibrations of the ambient air, going back and forth, which you perceive through the displacements of the tympanic membrane they induce in your ear.
 In order to be represented in a computer, such a sound is usually captured by a microphone, which also has a membrane, and is represented by samples, corresponding to the successive positions of the membrane of the microphone.
-In general, sound is sampled as 44.1 kHz, which means that samples are captured 44100 times per second, and indicate the position of the membrane, which is represented by a floating point number, conventionally between -1 and 1.\TODO{maybe do we want something like
+In general, sound is sampled at 44.1 kHz, which means that samples are captured 44100 times per second, and indicate the position of the membrane, which is represented by a floating point number, conventionally between -1 and 1.  <!-- \TODO{maybe do we want something like
 \href{https://upload.wikimedia.org/wikipedia/commons/5/50/Signal_Sampling.png}{the
-usual picture} about sampling?} But this is a matter of convention and many of those can be found in "nature":
+usual picture} about sampling?}  --> But this is a matter of convention and many of those can be found in "nature":

 - the sampling rate is typically 44.1 kHz (this is for instance the case in audio CDs), but the movie industry likes more 48 kHz, and recent equipment and